bact/sentimentdemo/README.md

 │   └── valid             Validation data
 │       └── ...
-├── requirements.txt      List of required Python libraries ├── techdocs              Technical documentation
+├── requirements.txt      List of required Python libraries ├── src
+│   ├── evaluate.py       A script to evaluate prediction performance
+│   ├── predict.py        A script to predict a label of a text │   ├── preprocess.py     A script to prepare training data │   └── train.py          A script to build a model └── techdocs              Technical documentation
-│   ├── dataprepare.md    Data preparation
+    ├── dataprepare.md    Data preparation
-│   └── instructions.md   Instruction for use
+    └── instructions.md   Instruction for use
-└── train.py              A script to build a model
 ```

 [![A diagram showing relationships between elements in the Sentiment Demo package.](./bom.spdx3.png "A diagram showing relationships between elements in the Sentiment Demo package.")](./bom.spdx3.png)